Modest-Project/PharoJackson/README.md

 dictionary := Dictionary newFrom: { 1 -> 2.
 3 -> 4 }.
 JacksonWriter serialize: dictionary
 ```
-Dictionaries are serialized with an array key-value arrays:
+Dictionaries are serialized with an array of key-value arrays:
 ```json
 {"@type":"Dictionary","array":[[1,2],[3,4]],"@id":1}
 ```